Drakarna över Helsingfors

-Drakarna över Helsingfors (Kites over Helsingfors) is a Swedish-language novel written by Finnish author Kjell Westö.
+Drakarna över Helsingfors (Kites over Helsinki) is a Swedish-language novel written by Finnish author Kjell Westö.
 The book tells about the life and faiths of the Bexar family, a Swedish-speaking Finnish family living in Helsinki (Helsingfors in Swedish), from the 1960s to the 1990s.

 In 2001, the novel was made into a film of the same name starring Pirkka-Pekka Petelius.